 Social Change in a Digital Age

 Digital media has revolutionized how we communicate, organize, and act in society.
 This mediatization of society, and how it relates to social change, is the starting point for this course in media sociology.
 Social change refers to changes in social forms, processes, and structures, and it relates for example to everyday communication, social movements, activism, e-governance and participation.
-The aim of the course is thus to give insight into the interrelation between the use of digital media and social change, and give the participants tools to understand and engage in changing society.
-The course will include lectures by guest speakers, peer-to-peer learning through dialogue, and other interactive teaching methods.
-Instead of a test, students will work in groups to produce an online anthology publication, consisting of individual papers linked by a common theme.
+In this course you will gain insight into the interrelation between the use of digital media and social change and get tools to understand and engage in a changing society.
+The course will include lectures by guest speakers, peer-to-peer learning through dialogue, visits to exciting companies as well as other interactive teaching methods.
+Instead of a test, you will work in groups to produce an online anthology publication, consisting of individual papers linked by a common theme.

 Learning outcomes